The Journey (So Far)

 The priest answered them, “Go in peace.
 Your journey has the Lord’s approval.”

 I am a chemical engineer.
 I have worked in the process and energy industries for my entire career.
 (The picture is of me standing on a North Sea Oil and Gas platform.
 Although hard to see, it was snowing lightly when the picture was taken.)
-This engineering background helps me understand much of the science and technology that lies behind discussions to do with the Age of Limits.
+This engineering background helps me understand much of the science and technology that lies behind discussions to do with the climate change and related issues.

 This page describes my journey as I learned more about the Age of Limits — issues such as climate change, resource depletion, population overshoot and biosphere loss.
 The page has been divided into four sections: